-An antique pie safe is a cozy addition to a country home.
-Used for centuries to store cakes, pies, and other sweets away from flies and other pests, the pie safe is a versatile addition to any country kitchen.
+An antique pie safe is a cozy addition to any home, whether it's country-inspired or industrial chic.
+Used for centuries to store cakes, pies, and other sweets away from flies and pests, the pie safe can transform into a versatile piece of furniture for your modern home.

 A Pie Safe by Any Other Name

-Pie safes are known by many different names, depending on what part of the country you are from.
+Pie safes are known by many different names, depending on what part of the country you're from.
 The name can even differ from county to county in some areas.
-Some common ways that pie safes are known:
+Some of the common ways that pie safes are referred to include:

 - Pie cabinet